Keeping The ‘Kalam’ In Hand

 This isn’t one of those stories.
 There’s plenty of them elsewhere.

-I sometimes wonder if he worried about the cruelty of mortality.
 I’ve been a die-hard fan of those who had great dreams but died because they could accomplish half of them, and when most of those dreams are born out of compassion, for the welfare and development of the people — such as igniting the passion for science in the youths, making it accessible for masses to do amazing things — they knew that those dreams mattered MORE than their own lives.

 It was never about what he has achieved, but always about what he wanted to give back.
 Even after his tenure as a president, he had been dreaming of leaving a better a world behind.
 His last tweet definitely shows us that: